eshnd/kx86/DOCS.md

 # if/else statements
 for if: `if: CONDITIONAL, then=FUNCTION_NAME, else=NONE;`
 for if/else: `if: CONDITIONAL, then=FUNCTION_NAME, else=FUNCTION2_NAME;`
-if statements can also be used to check if a key is down (the same doesn't apply to while loops)
+if statements can also be used to check if a key is down (the same applies to while loops)
 for example: `if: key=a, then=FUNCTION_NAME, else=FUNCTION2_NAME;`
 # pixel
 `pixel: X_COORD, Y_COORD, #COLORHEX;`